lambdaschool-codegrade/web-45-web-sprint-challenge-advanced-react-makeityourself121/interview_answers.md

 3. Define stateful logic.

+    Stateful logic is any code that uses state, but in the case of hooks I would define it as a behaviour created with the use of one or more hooks.
+It's like a perk that you're adding to a component

 4. What are the three step of creating a successful test?
 What is done in each phase?

+    Your test cases should work in three phases: First, you set some stuff up (“Arrange”) Then, you do something (“Act”) Then, you make sure that what you expected to happen, actually happened.